Above and beyond

 Phillips contacted the child’s parents.
 When they told her they had not been making him wear them because he did not want to, Phillips helped them understand how his vision deficits were impacting his classroom performance and suggested they could help by making sure he wore them to school each day.

-“I never would have known to have that conversation with them if I hadn’t gotten that medical information from his nurse,” says Phillips, who quickly noticed improvement in the student’s abilities after he started wearing his glasses.
+“I never would have known to have that conversation with them if I hadn’t gotten that medical information from his nurse,” says Phillips, who quickly noticed improvement in the student’s performance after he started wearing his glasses.

 Phillips developed her collaborative approach to teaching in one of her graduate courses in VCU’s Early Childhood Special Education program.
 Interdisciplinary Methods in Early Intervention is not required for graduation, but Phillips knew the material would be helpful in her teaching career.